Here’s a look at the Empire State Building.

 April 1931 - At completion, it becomes the tallest building in the world.

-1951 - The building is sold for $34 million to a group headed by Roger Stevens, but is also sold to Prudential Insurance Company of America.
-PICA agrees to a long term lease.
+1951 - The building is sold for $34 million to a group led by Roger Stevens and Col. Henry J. Crown.
+The group sells the title to Prudential Insurance Company of America.
+PICA agrees to a long-term lease.

-1954 - Col. Henry J. Crown and his Chicago group purchases the building for $51.5 million.
+1954 - Col. Crown and his Chicago group purchase the building.

 1961 - An investment group headed by Lawrence Wien purchases the building for $65 million.